EESSI/docs/docs/contributing_sw/debugging_failed_builds.md

 ```
 ./eessi_container.sh
 ```
-You may want to start the container with the `--save DIR/TGZ` and flag (check `./eessi_container.sh --help`) in order to be able to resume later.
-This is especially useful when debugging an issue for which dependencies first have to be build, since the next time you want to continue investigating this issue, you can start the container with `--resume DIR/TGZ` and continue where you left off.
+If you want to debug an issue for which a lot of dependencies need to be build first, you may want to start the container with the `--save DIR/TGZ` and flag (check `./eessi_container.sh --help`) in order to be able to resume later.
+Next time you want to continue investigating this issue, you can start the container with `--resume DIR/TGZ` and continue where you left off, having all dependencies already built and available.

 !!!
 Note
     You may have to press enter to clearly see the prompt as some messages